Hoover H-WASH 300 H3W4102DE 10Kg Washing Machine with 1400 rpm – White – A+++ Rated

 Modern machines are complex systems that consist of structural elements, mechanisms and control components and include interfaces for convenient use.
 Examples include: a wide range of vehicles, such as trains, automobiles, boats and airplanes; appliances in the home and office, including computers, building air handling and water handling systems; as well as farm machinery, machine tools and factory automation systems and robots.

-WASH (or Watsan, WaSH; stemming from the first letters of "water, sanitation and hygiene") is a sector in development cooperation or within local governments that provides water, sanitation, and hygiene services to people.
-The main purposes of providing access to WASH services include achieving public health gains, implementing the human right to water and sanitation, reducing the burden of collecting drinking water for women, and improving education and health outcomes at schools and health facilities.
-Access to WASH services is also an important component of water security.
-Universal, affordable, and sustainable access to WASH is a key issue within international development and is the focus of the first two targets of Sustainable Development Goal 6 (SDG 6).
+WASH (or WatSan, WaSH; stemming from the first letters of "water, sanitation and hygiene") is a sector in development cooperation, or within local governments, that provides water, sanitation, and hygiene services to communities.
+The main purposes of providing access to WASH services are to achieve public health gains, implement the human right to water and sanitation, reduce the burden of collecting drinking water for women, and improve education and health outcomes at schools and healthcare facilities.
+Access to WASH services can is an important component of water security.
+Universal, affordable, and sustainable access to WASH is a key issue within international development, and is the focus of the first two targets of Sustainable Development Goal 6 (SDG 6).
 Targets 6.1 and 6.2 aim for equitable and accessible water and sanitation for all.
 In 2017, it was estimated that 2.3 billion people live without basic sanitation facilities, and 844 million people live without access to safe and clean drinking water.
 The acronym WASH is used widely by non-governmental organizations and aid agencies in developing countries.

-Access to WASH needs to be provided at the household level but also in non-household settings like schools, healthcare facilities, workplaces (including prisons), temporary use settings, and for dislocated populations.
+Access to WASH is very important to be provided not only at the household level but also in non-household settings like schools, healthcare facilities, workplaces, prisons, temporary use settings, and for dislocated populations.
 In schools, group handwashing facilities can improve hygiene.
-Lack of WASH facilities at schools often prevents female students from attending school, thus reducing their educational achievements.
+Lack of WASH facilities at schools often causes female students to not attend school, thus reducing their educational achievements.

 Washing is a method of cleaning, usually with water and soap or detergent.
 Regularly washing and then rinsing both body and clothing is an essential part of good hygiene and health.